 - Drink around 3L of water for sure

-- If you play sports or do rigorous physical exercise, make sure to increase your water intake
+- Increase your water intake if you play sports or do rigorous physical exercise.

 - Exercising is crucial to losing weight.
-Every day takes out 30 minutes in the morning or evening to exercise.
+Every day, take 30 minutes in the morning or evening to exercise.

-- The mind plays a crucial role in helping you navigate and control unhealthy patterns.
+- The mind is crucial in helping you navigate and control unhealthy patterns.
 Meditate daily for 15 mins.

 - Don’t expect quick results.
 Wait for at least 3 months to see positive results.

 - Keep notes of your dietary change and the amount of weight loss.
 Review every month.

 Concluding: What After the Meal Plan

 Now that you have an excellent and wholesome low-fat diet meal plan for 7 days, it is the right time to prepare a complete plan for a whole month.